SciGeek2000/UT_Database_Website/README.txt

 **************************************************************************
 PERPOSED METHOD OF OPERATION:

 A microprocessor, such as a rasberry pi, would first be loaded with all of the files listed above.
 A small terminal script would then be run that is executed twice(?) a day.
 This script first runs the google scraper(1).
 After this is done, the script runs the .exe database paraser on the newly created .csv files(2).
-The updated pyplots and .txt files are then pushed to the github website and commited so that the hosted .html files can display the updated information(3).
+The updated pyplots and .txt file are then pushed to the github website and commited so that the hosted .html files can display the updated information(3).

 CREDITS: Thomas Ersevim, Raymond Su, Claudio Pineda